airD173/snipbin/API.md

 | author    | User        | The account linked with the snippet |
 | createdAt | DateTime    | When the snippet was created        |

-### Creating pastes (POST /snip/new)
+### Creating snips (POST /snip/new)

 This does not require an API key.
-Although, if you would like the paste to be linked with your account please set an `Authorization` header.
+Although, if you would like the snip to be linked with your account please set an `Authorization` header.

 Required JSON body: